-January is the first month of the year in the Gregorian calendar, getting its name from the Roman God Janus, who was associated with new beginnings.
-January baby names can be connected to symbols of freshness or related to the winter season.
-But for now, let’s look to past Januarys for notable name inspiration associated with this month.
+Names for January babies may reference the first month of the year in the Gregorian calendar, which gets its name from the Roman God Janus, who was associated with new beginnings.
+January baby names can be related to symbols of freshness or related to the winter season.
+But you can also look for names associated with illustrious figures and events with important connections to the month of January.

 Poet and novelist Anne Brontë was born on January 17, 1820, the youngest of the literary Brontë family, which includes her sisters and fellow authors Charlotte and Emily.
 Anne Brontë is best known for her novel Agnes Grey, based on her experiences as a governess.
 Patrick Brontë, Anne’s father, changed his surname from Brunty to Brontë, a Greek name meaning thunder.
 Andie MacDowell played a character called Bronte in the 1990 film Green Card, bringing public recognition to this name.